BDC Hamburger Icon

 Open row

-The famous saying “no pain, no gain” rings especially true for entrepreneurs.
-When starting out, there are bound to be some bumps and bruises as you stumble through new situations and experiences.
-Even as your company develops and begins to take flight, there will be growing pains.
-The good news is, there are practical steps that can make dealing with business pain points much easier.
+The famous saying “No pain, no gain” rings especially true for entrepreneurs.
+When starting out on a new entrepreneurial venture, you’re bound to run into small business pain points as you stumble through new situations and experiences.
+Even as your company develops and begins to take flight, growing pains will challenge you and test your resilience.
+The good news is that there are practical steps that can make it much easier to overcome business pain points.

 Pain points entrepreneurs face

-To prepare you for what’s to come as an entrepreneur, here are seven pain points that many entrepreneurs experience when starting and running a business.
+To prepare you for what’s to come as an entrepreneur, here are 12 pain points many entrepreneurs experience when starting and running a business.

 1. Finding the first users